niess/calzone/docs/source/api.rst

    The material(s) *definition* can be provided directly as a Python :python:`dict` object, or loaded from a *definition* file (in Gate DB, JSON or TOML format).
-For instance, the following loads materials from a Gate DB file.
+For instance, the following imports materials from a Gate DB file.

-   >>> calzone.load("materials.db")
+   >>> calzone.import("materials.db")

    .. important::